-As an experienced SEO I am regularly asked ‘How do you do SEO?’ or ‘Can you SEO my website?’.
-I am writing this SEO Cheat Sheet as a way of giving you some idea of things you can do yourself to help your SEO.
+As an experienced SEO, I am regularly asked, ‘How do you do SEO?’ or ‘Can you SEO my website?’.
+I am writing this SEO Cheat Sheet to give you some idea of what you can do yourself to help your SEO.
 I am also including some concepts as there is so much misinformation regarding SEO.

 Search Engine Optimisation is the practice of optimising your web pages for Search Engines.
-Whilst the aim for everyone using SEO as a marketing channel is to get page 1 results, preferably top 3 placement, the result you receive is up to the search engine algorithm.
+Whilst the aim for everyone using SEO as a marketing channel is to get page 1 results, preferably top 3 placement, your result is up to the search engine algorithm.

 My SEO Cheat Sheet

 Search Engine algorithms change regularly, so staying on top of what Google wants is a full-time job.
 I started learning SEO in 2010, and there were around 500 changes a year to the Google algorithm.
 In 2018 there were over 3000, in 2022 there has been a lot!

 Core Algorithms are the big ones and they get given names by the SEO community.

 This article by Moz lists the Core Algorithm changes.

 Google doesn’t tell anyone about the updates, when they are or what they are about.
 SEO work them out through data analysis and testing.

 SEO is not a quick fix; it can be very complex and challenging, and if you are focused on Google, the algorithm is constantly evolving, so what works today may not work tomorrow, and your Page 1 keywords can be Page 5 next week.

 There are many studies that say it takes 3-6 months of consistent work to see good results with SEO and it’s after about a year you see your best results.
 This is why most SEO companies have a minimum of 6 months to sign up.